I love street food!

 Satay is generally made with diced or sliced chicken, goat, mutton, beef, pork, fish, or tofu.

-Here I want to share with you a port and a chicken version of this popular street food.
+Here I want to share with you a pork and a chicken version of this popular street food.

 Grilled Pork Satay Skewers